NYU Stern Family

 Hanukkah

-Hanukkah, observed for eight days, commemorates the rededication of the Holy Temple in Jerusalem during the second century BCE.
-It holds great religious and cultural significance for Jewish communities worldwide, symbolizing resilience, faith, and the triumph of light over darkness.
-Families celebrate by lighting the menorah, exchanging gifts, and enjoying traditional foods, fostering unity and joy during this festive time.
+Hanukkah, celebrated for eight days, marks the rededication of the Holy Temple in Jerusalem.
+It's significant for Jewish communities, symbolizing resilience and the triumph of light over darkness.
+Families light the menorah, exchange gifts, and enjoy traditional foods, fostering unity and joy.